-Like many ancient recipes, it is hard to pinpoint the exact origin of this recipe for baklava because many nations have a claim to their own version of baklava.
-Having said that, many agree that baklava originates from ancient Greece.
+Like many ancient recipes, it is hard to pinpoint the exact origin of this recipe for baklava because many nations have a claim to their version of baklava.
+Many agree that baklava originates from ancient Greece.

 How to Make Baklava?

-- For the nut filling, you will first finely crush the almonds and the walnuts and combine them together.
-Save 1 tablespoon for the garnish.
+- For the nut filling, you will first finely crush the almonds and the walnuts and combine them.
+Save one tablespoon for the garnish.
 Add the spices into the nuts.

-- To put the Baklava together get ready to repeat and repeat again.
+- To put the Baklava together, get ready to repeat and repeat.
 Be sure to brush your baking dish with melted butter first.
 Then, unwrap and unfold phyllo on a large cutting board.
 Carefully smooth with your hands to flatten.
-Using your pan as a guide, cut sheets crosswise leaving you with two evenly sized stacks of phyllo.
+Using your pan as a guide, cut sheets crosswise, leaving you with two evenly sized stacks of phyllo.
 Cover them with plastic wrap and then a damp kitchen towel to keep them from drying out.
 Place one phyllo sheet on the bottom of the pan and brush it with butter.
-Repeat this with 7 more phyllo sheets.
+Repeat this with seven more phyllo sheets.

 - Next, spread a portion of the nut mixture over the phyllo and dab with butter.
-Repeat with 5 more phyllo sheets.
-Layer with another cup of nuts, 6 phyllo sheets, and remaining nuts.
+Repeat with five more phyllo sheets—layer with another cup of nuts, six phyllo sheets, and remaining nuts.
 You will finish with 8-10 sheets.
 Brush each layer with melted butter except for the last layer.
 Using your hands, compress the layers to push out air pockets.

-- Right before baking, top with melted butter and cut diamond shaped cuts into the Baklava with a sharp knife.
+- Right before baking, top with melted butter and cut diamond-shaped cuts into the Baklava with a sharp knife.
 Bake for about 1.5 hours or until the top is golden brown.
-Then, pour the syrup over the baklava as soon as it is pulled from the oven.
-Let it cool to room temperature and then enjoy this decadent dessert!
+Then, pour the syrup over the baklava as soon as it comes from the oven.
+Let it cool to room temperature, and then enjoy this decadent dessert!

 How do you keep it from getting soggy?

-- Make sure that the syrup is cooled completely before it is poured over the hot baklava.
+- Make sure that the syrup is cooled before pouring it over the hot baklava.